t6x/reaver-wps-fork-t6x/README.md

-			-X, --exhaustive                Set exhaustive mode from the beginning of the session [False] -1, --p1-index                  Set initial array index for the first half of the pin [False] -2, --p2-index                  Set initial array index for the second half of the pin [False] -P, --pixiedust-loop            Set into PixieLoop mode ( doesnt send M4, and loops through to M3 [False]
+			-X, --exhaustive                Set exhaustive mode from the beginning of the session [False] -1, --p1-index                  Set initial array index for the first half of the pin [False] -2, --p2-index                  Set initial array index for the second half of the pin [False] -P, --pixiedust-loop            Set into PixieLoop mode (doesn't send M4, and loops through to M3) [False]

 	Example:
 			reaver -i mon0 -b 00:90:4C:C1:AC:21 -vv -K 1